FALL 2024

 Ěý

-About the Speakers: Steven Sawbrick is an assistant professor of English at Baruch College, City University of New York.
-He is the author of The Environmental Unconscious: Ecological Poetics from Spenser to Milton.
-Jean-Thomas Tremblay is an assistant professor of environmental humanities at York University.
-He is the author of Breathing Aesthetics.
+Steven Swarbrick is Associate Professor of English at Baruch College, City University of New York.
+He is the author of The Environmental Unconscious: Ecological Poetics from Spenser to Milton(University of Minnesota Press, 2023) and The Earth Is Evil (University of Nebraska Press, forthcoming).
+He is a coauthor, with Jean-Thomas Tremblay, of Negative Life: The Cinema of Extinction (Northwestern University Press, 2024).

 Ěý